SACAS went Global

 Confidentiality Policy

-SACAS Ireland is an INAB-accredited third-party certification body based on ISO/IEC 17021-1:2015 and INAB and IAF mandatory requirements.
-It provides accredited certification through the ISO 9001:2015 management system certification.
-It seeks accreditation based on ISO 13485:2016, ISO 14001:2015, ISO 22000:2018, ISO/IEC 27001:2022, ISO 39001:2012, and ISO 45001:2018, as well as process, product, and service accreditation with INAB.
+SACAS Ireland is an affiliate of SACAS South Africa, which is an unaccredited certification body rendering third-party certification based on ISO/IEC 17021-1:2015, ISO/IEC 17021-3:2017, which has withdrawn its accreditation voluntarily from INAB; however, it will request reinstatement shortly and will continue its commitment to conform to INAB and IAF mandatory requirements.
+SACAS Ireland provides certification in accordance with ISO 9001:2015 management system certification and seeks process, product, and services accreditation with INAB.
 SACAS Ireland is responsible for all decisions relating to the granting, maintaining, extending, reducing, suspending, and withdrawing of certification of SACAS Ireland customers.

 SACAS Ireland's top management is committed to managing all information obtained or created during the performance of certification activities at all levels of its structure, including committees and external bodies or individuals acting on its behalf.

 SACAS Ireland shall inform the client, in advance, of the information it intends to place in the public domain.
-All other information, except for the information that is made publicly accessible by the client, shall be considered confidential.
+All other information, except for information that is made publicly accessible by the client, shall be considered confidential.

 SACAS Ireland shall not disclose any information about a particular certified client or individual to a third party without the written consent of the certified client or individual concerned.

-When SACAS Ireland is required by law or authorized by contractual arrangements such as with INAB to release confidential information, the client or individual concerned shall, unless prohibited by law, be notified of the information provided.
+When SACAS Ireland is required by law or authorized by contractual arrangements, such as with INAB, to release confidential information, the client or individual concerned shall, unless prohibited by law, be notified of the information provided.

 Information about the client from sources other than the client (e.g., complainants, regulators) shall be treated as confidential, consistent with this policy.